Here's what we know about Khashoggi's death after Saudi U-turn

 A prominent journalist and former newspaper editor in Saudi Arabia, Khashoggi was once close to the inner circle of the kingdom's huge royal family.

-Khashoggi also served as an adviser to the kingdom’s former head of intelligence, but went into self-imposed exile in the U.S. after Mohammed bin Salman replaced his older cousin Muhammad bin Nayef as crown prince in June 2017.
-Last year, Khashoggi became a contributor to The Washington Post and wrote pieces critical of the crown prince, Saudi Arabia's putative leader who has launched a sweeping crackdown on dissent.
+Khashoggi also served as an adviser to the kingdom's former head of intelligence, but he went into self-imposed exile in the United States after Mohammed bin Salman replaced his older cousin Muhammad bin Nayef as crown prince in June 2017.
+Last year, Khashoggi became a contributor to The Washington Post and wrote pieces critical of the crown prince, Saudi Arabia's putative leader, who has launched a sweeping crackdown on dissent.

 Friends of the missing journalist described him as being deeply afraid of his country's rulers.